Jells Park shared-use trail

 When will the trail be finished/built?

 Construction commencement and completion is subject to on-ground and construction industry conditions, and environment and cultural heritage assessments.
-Works on site are forecast to commence in mid-2024, with the project scheduled for completed later in the year.
+Works on site are forecast to be complete in mid-2025.

 Can I ride my bike on the new trail?